Swift-AI/Swift-AI/README.md

 #### Multi-Layer Feed-Forward Neural Network
 ###### FFNN.swift
 The `FFNN` class contains a fully-connected, 3-layer feed-forward neural network.
-This neural net uses standard backpropagation for its training algorithm (stochastic gradient descent), and is designed for flexibility and use in performance-critical applications.
+This neural net uses a standard backpropagation training algorithm (stochastic gradient descent), and is designed for flexibility and use in performance-critical applications.

+It's fast, lightweight and perfect for use in iOS and OS X applications!

 Creating an `FFNN` instance is easy...